jannik140605/Informatik/README.md

 # Informatik

-A place to write and save my projects
+A place to write and save my projects!